Campus Security Authorities and Responsible Employees

-According to the Jeanne Clery Disclosure of Security Policy and Campus Crime Statistics Act, Elizabethtown College is required to disclose “statistics concerning the occurrence of certain criminal offenses reported to local law enforcement agencies or any official of the institution who is defined as a ‘Campus Safety Authority.’”
+According to the Jeanne Clery Disclosure of Security Policy and Campus Crime Statistics Act, Elizabethtown College is required to disclose “statistics concerning the occurrence of certain criminal offenses reported to local law enforcement agencies or any official of the institution who is defined as a ‘Campus Security Authority.’”
+Additionally, Title IX requires institutions of higher education to identify Responsible Employees, whom must provide information to the Title IX Coordinator about reports they receive of sexual harassment, sexual assault, dating and domestic violence, and stalking.

-Campus Safety Authorities (CSAs) are individuals who are involved in security, or who have a significant responsibility for student and campus activities.
-For example, CSAs includes staff members in Athletics, Faculty Advisors, Resident Assistants, Peer Mentors and Student Patrol Officers.
+Campus Security Authorities (CSAs) are individuals who are involved in security, or who have a significant responsibility for student and campus activities.
+For example, CSAs includes staff members in Athletics, Faculty Advisors, Resident Assistants and Peer Mentors.
 Elizabethtown College is committed to maintaining a safe and secure campus.
 Therefore, we have designated nearly all full-time and part-time employees as CSAs.

-The intent of including non-security personnel in the Campus Safety Authorities (CSA) role is to acknowledge that some community members, and students in particular, may be hesitant about reporting crimes to campus security or the police; but may be more inclined to report incidents to other campus-affiliated individuals.
+The intent of including non-security personnel in the Campus Safety Authorities (CSA) and Responsible Employee role is to acknowledge that some community members, and students in particular, may be hesitant about reporting crimes to campus safety or the police; but may be more inclined to report incidents to other campus-affiliated individuals.

 Keep in mind that CSAs are not meant, or intended to be, options for reporting crimes.
 Instead, we ask that if a crime is reported to a CSA, that they encourage the reporter to contact Campus Safety.
 If the reporter declines, then the CSA must report the crime themselves.